fajmayor/nethermind-and-lodestar-with-monitoring-stacks-deployment/README.md

-# Nethermind Client and Monitoring Stacks Manual Setup on AWS
+# Nethermind Client and Monitoring Stacks Setup using Docker COntainer on AWS